• Skip to primary navigation

 Author:Traci York

-Soft, tender and fluffy Sourdough Pita Bread for all the sandwich stuffings, and a vehicle for scooping up flavorful dips and spreads like my Artichoke Hummus or you can make Greek Pita Sandwiches with them!
+Soft, tender and puffy Sourdough Pita Bread for all the sandwich stuffings, and a vehicle for scooping up flavorful dips and spreads like my Artichoke Hummus or you can make Greek Pita Sandwiches with them!
 Use your doubled in size Sourdough Starter to whip up this sourdough pita recipe.
 This recipe is vegetarian and vegan friendly.

-*Bulk fermentation time above is variable depending on ambiant temperature and how active your sorudough starter is.
-Weigh your ingredietns for best outcome. << See blog post for recipes to enjoy your pita with >>
+*Bulk fermentation time above is variable depending on ambient temperature and how active your sourdough starter is.
+Weigh your ingredients for best outcome. << See blog post for recipes to enjoy your pita with >>

 __________________________